Florida music festival faces backlash amid investigation into Baton Rouge man's drowning

 The festival went on the rest of the weekend with no public acknowledgement from organizers about what happened.

 A photo advertising the event's "Aquachobee" beach party was posted on the festival's social media Saturday, roughly eight hours after Nguyen's body was found in the water.
-That post has since been swarmed with commenters criticizing the festival for its handling of the situation.
+That post was later swarmed with commenters criticizing the festival for its handling of the situation.

+The controversial tweet was deleted sometime after this story was posted Thursday.
+A screengrab can be found below.

 Trending News